 The remaining categories are a bit more nuanced.

-“Unknown” emails are associated with a domain that isn’t responding.
+- Unknown – emails associated with a domain that isn’t responding.
 This may be a temporary issue, but it still creates uncertainty.

-Since “Accept All” and “Unknown” emails are risky, it’s wise to proceed with caution.
-If a large majority of the list consists of Invalid, Accept All and Unknown emails, consider the age and source of the data.
+Since “accept ll” and “unknown” emails are risky, it’s wise to proceed with caution.
+If a large majority of the list consists of invalid, accept all and unknown emails, and consider the age and source of the data.

-In addition, BriteVerify also scans for and identifies two more potentially risky types of emails: role-based addresses and temporary addresses.
+In addition, Kickbox also scans for and identifies two more potentially risky types of emails: role-based addresses and temporary addresses.

-Role-based addresses are usually set up to manage an organization’s generic inquiries or issues.
+- Role-Based – addresses that are usually set up to manage an organization’s generic inquiries or issues.
 Examples include addresses starting with sales@, support@, or info@.
 These emails may be managed by several people across different departments.
-In general, sending email to such addresses results in a high complaint rate.
+In general, sending emails to such addresses results in a high complaint rate.

-You can sign up for BriteVerify and verify your emails by clicking this link and following the steps.
+You can sign up for Kickbox and verify your emails by clicking this link and following the steps.

 As for cost, proper email verification can save you money.

-For example, maintaining 100,000 subscribers in Benchmark costs $449.95 per month.
-If 20% of those emails are invalid (a realistic possibility), that means the user should ideally only be paying for 80,000 valid subscribers at a cost of $360 per month.
+For example, maintaining 100,000 subscribers in Benchmark Email costs $424 per month.
+If 20% of those emails are invalid (a realistic possibility), that means the user should ideally only be paying for 80,000 valid subscribers at a cost of $340 per month.

-Without verification, the user is paying the higher price.
-The difference between the real world and the ideal world is a recurring loss of $89.95 per month or $1,079.40 per year.
+Without verification, the user is paying a higher price.
+The difference between the real world and the ideal world is a recurring loss of $84 per month or $1,08 per year.

 The benefits of verifying your email list and cleaning it your list are direct and measurable.
-Mike Means, Sales Channel Manager at BriteVerify, advises that “continuously monitoring the quality of your emails before sending is becoming a ‘must do’ as email data is decaying faster than we think.”
+And by continuously monitoring the quality of your emails before sending is a must, as email data decays faster than we think.

-Even great marketers have bad emails on their list.
-They just know that by proactively removing them, they’ll achieve better performance, improve campaign measurement, and protect their campaigns from sudden derailment.
+Even great marketers have bad emails on their lists.
+But by proactively removing them, you’ll achieve better performance, improve campaign measurement, and protect your campaigns from sudden derailment.
 Hence, the importance of verifying your emails from your contact lists.